-The 200-year-old mansion, hidden in the narrow lanes of old Delhi’s Chandini Chowk is truly a gem.
+The 200-year-old mansion, hidden in the narrow lanes of old Delhi’s Chandni Chowk is truly a gem.
 Known by the name of Haveli Dharampura (also as “Goel Sahab ki Haveli”), it took nearly 6 years to restore this mansion and turn it into an architectural masterpiece.
-This place is quiet famous among the Delhiites.
+This place is quite famous among the Delhiites.
 It will take you back to the Mughal era with its intrinsic architecture, music, food and dance.

 P.S: If you are going for deserts, then do try the paan kulfi.